 Importing goods from Belgium

 A VAT-registered UK business importing goods from Belgium should give the Belgian supplier its UK VAT registration number (including the GB prefix) so that Belgian TVA does not get charged.
 If TVA is charged, the UK business cannot reclaim it on their UK VAT return or by a direct claim to the Belgian tax authorities.
 The best that the UK business can do in these circumstances is to confirm its VAT registration number to the Belgian supplier, then ask for a full credit note and for the goods to be re-invoiced without TVA.

 When a UK VAT-registered business imports goods from Belgium from a Belgian TVA-registered business, the UK business should pay UK VAT on the import by including VAT in box 2 of its regular UK VAT return, at the appropriate UK VAT rate.
 It may then reclaim that same amount from HMRC by including it as input VAT in box 4 of the same VAT return, subject to the normal rules about recovering input tax.
 The reason for this apparently circular exercise is to avoid VAT distortions between buying goods in the UK and importing them from Belgium.
-The net value of the import should be included in boxes 7 and 9 of the UK VAT return.
-Imports do not get shown on EC Sales Lists, but are liable to be reported on Intrastat.
+The net import value will be included in US VAT return boxes 7 and 9.
+Imports are not listed on EC Sales Lists but are responsible for Intrastat coverage.

-If the UK business accounts for VAT on the Flat Rate Scheme, it must still pay the full UK rate of VAT (rather than the reduced Flat Rate of VAT) on imports by including them in box 2 as above.
-As with other expenses under the Flat Rate Scheme, the right to reclaim that VAT in box 4 is very limited.
+Unless the UK business pays for VAT on the Flat Rate System, it also needs to pay the full UK VAT rate (instead of the reduced Flat VAT rate) on imports by including them in box 2 as above.
+Like for other costs under the flat-rate system, there is a very limited opportunity to recover the VAT in box 4.

 Special VAT rules for the movement of goods

 Different rules may apply in certain less-common situations: